 The Hebrew word for a prophet, ‘Navi’ and its Arabic counterpart, ‘Nabiy’ along with the association of scripture with prophet in the Quran confirm the role of prophet.
 Since we have the scriptural definition of prophet and messenger, we should ignore any scholarly or dictionary definition of prophets and messengers as well as the difference between them.
 Thus, the Quran has the explicit references to confirm the names and number of prophets sent to humanity.
 Although prophets were role models of holiness, scholarship and closeness to God for the community but they were not authorized to set any standards for the community from their own as defined in some literatures.
 Moreover, the concept of any authority of prophets/messengers to set standards for the community would make us idolaters as they strictly followed what was revealed to them from their Lord (18:110, 46:9).

 According to the Quran God Almighty has sent 20 prophets and unknown number of messengers to mankind.
 However, as we trust God, we know that the information that He has not informed us meaning we do not need it.
 The figure as indicated based on the Hadith no. 21257 that God sent 124, 000 prophets and from among them 315 were the messengers are incorrect and imaginary as it is not from any valid source, and the definition that a messenger brings a book is also wrong as it contradicts the definition given in the Quran.
-There are 25 prophets by name in the Qur’an as mentioned in the above table is a misinterpretation as some names those are added are not prophets such as Adam, Hud, Saleh, Shuaib and Zal-Kifl as there are no explicit references in the Quran to classify them as prophets.
+There are 25 prophets by name in the Qur’an as mentioned in the above table is a misinterpretation as some names are added to the list, who are not prophets such as Adam, Hud, Saleh, Shuaib and Zal-Kifl as there are no explicit references in the Quran to include them as prophets.

 God’s chosen who are classified as prophets by the Jewish and Christian traditions may not be true as some of them may be messengers or righteous in the lists, and some books that are recorded as scriptures could be religious texts being their intellectual writings instead of revelation from God.
-Baha’i Faith founded on the advent of ‘Mahdi’, a prophesied redeemer is a Hadith based belief that has no reference in the Quran, and Hadiths are false doctrines being man-made but falsely assigned to Prophet Muhammad to be his sayings (6:112-113).
+Baha’i Faith founded on the appearance of ‘Mahdi’, a prophesied redeemer is a Hadith based belief that has no reference in the Quran, while Hadiths are false doctrines being man-made but falsely assigned to Prophet Muhammad to be his sayings (6:112-113).
 With respect to the Jewish belief for the ending of the Prophetic Period with Prophet Malachi in about 420 BCE that has no basis any more because of the revelation of Injeel (Gospel) through Prophet Jesus as well as the revelation of Quran through Prophet Muhammad after Malachi, and Prophet Muhammad has been given the final scripture, the Quran 1400 years ago leaving no room to dispute the ending of the Prophetic Period.

 Peaceful Friday, salaam and God bless.